5 Most Famous Sardinian Breads

 The Best Known Sardinian Breads

-S’inthurta: It starts at dawn and consists of kneading the dough inside a special terracotta basin or on a wooden cupboard, depending on the area and family traditions.
+S’inthurta: It starts at dawn.
+It consists of kneading the dough inside a special terracotta basin or on a wooden cupboard, depending on the area and family traditions.

-Cariadura: The dough is kneaded energetically on a table, and water is added if needed in order to make it softer, smoother, and easier to spread.
+Cariadura: The dough is kneaded energetically on a table.
+Then water is added if needed in order to make it softer, smoother, and easier to spread.

 Sardinian bread